Choi Min-sik: 2003–2021: Oldboy and international recognition

-In 2003, Choi starred in Park Chan-wook's Oldboy, which made him popular not only in South Korea but also won him international recognition.
+In 2003, Choi starred in Park Chan-wook's Oldboy.
+Choi's exceptional and composed performance in the film propelled his fame in Korea to great heights and introduced him to international audiences.

 In the next two years, he played a trumpet player in Springtime, a struggling former boxer in Ryoo Seung-wan's Crying Fist, and a child murderer in Sympathy for Lady Vengeance, the last film in Park Chan-wook's vengeance trilogy.
-In 2005, Choi and Song Kang-ho were accused by director and Cinema Service head Kang Woo-suk of demanding a share of profits for so-called "contributions" when no contributions were made.
-Kang later rescinded the statement and apologized.